kmacpher67/gr8contact/README.md

-# GR8 Contact
+# Grails-CRM QuickStart

-This is a demo application based on the Grails Web Application Framework and the [GR8 CRM plugin suite](http://gr8crm.github.io/).
+This is a fork of a demo application based on the Grails Web Application Framework and the [GR8 CRM plugin suite](http://gr8crm.github.io/).
 It was first presented at GR8Conf Europe 2014 by Göran Ehrsson @goeh.

+This implementation will be for a small community collaborative to help small business start using CRM and running their nascent organizations.

+The objective of this endeavor is to document how-to use the Grails-CRM as implemented code-base in a 3rd party non-orginal developer.
+GR8 CRM is a collection of Grails plugins and there is currently no ready packaged CRM ”product”.
+The only reference implementations that exists are the different demo applications found on gr8crm.github.io.
+This is an attempt to move a working version outside the realm of the orginal team.

+It would be great to have OOTB application for others to use.
+Today GR8 CRM cannot compete with vTiger or Sugar CRM because the lack of resources, both developer resources and project lead.
+If we can change that and make something great about it, would people very happy.
+The goal is to get a working version for our clients using Grails-CRM and document the process so as to help a community of others benefit from our lessons learned.

+## History
 The application is a simple Contact Management application where you can manage your companies and contacts.

 The repository has five branches: master and m1-m4 that represents snapshots in time when developing the application.